Inflammatory diseases in women. Causes of inflammation of the appendages

 • Regular sex life with a meaningful choice of partners.

-Inflammation of the female genital organs accompanied by a vascular-tissue reaction to the effects of inflammatory pathogens of a particular organ.
-The disease is very common and is in first place among gynecological diseases.
+Inflammation of the female genital organs accompanied by a vascular-tissue reaction to the influence of pathogens that cause inflammation of a particular organ.
+The disease is very common and ranks first among gynecological diseases.

 Depending on the location of the inflammation, there are: